nico671/prophet/README.md

 # Prophet

 Prophet is an experimental UCI chess engine written in C17.
-It is a personal, in-development project rather than a stable release.
+It is a personal, in-development project, not a stable release.

 ## Current state

 The engine currently has:

-- bitboard position representation, FEN parsing, and Zobrist hashing;
+- bitboard representation, FEN parsing, and Zobrist hashing;
 - legal move generation, make/unmake support, and a built-in perft suite;
 - iterative-deepening alpha-beta search with quiescence search, principal variation search, late-move reductions, null-move pruning, move ordering, and a transposition table;
-- time management, pondering, and the main UCI search limits;
+- time controls, pondering, `searchmoves`, and depth, node, mate, and movetime search limits;
-- UCI options for resizing and clearing the hash table; and
+- UCI options to resize (1-1024 MB) and clear the hash table; and
-- both a PeSTO-style classical evaluator and an early custom NNUE implementation.
+- a tapered PeSTO-style hand-crafted evaluator.

-Evaluation is currently in transition.
-Search uses the experimental NNUE, whose weights are loaded from a developer-local path and are not distributed with the repository.
-Replacing that implementation and returning temporarily to the classical evaluator is the next major engine change.
+The hand-crafted evaluator is the active evaluation path.
+The project does not currently include an NNUE implementation or network weights.
+Planned work, including a future NNUE design, is tracked in [todo.md](todo.md).

 ## Build

-Prophet currently targets a POSIX environment and uses GCC, pthreads, and [`just`](https://github.com/casey/just).
+Prophet targets a POSIX environment and uses GCC, pthreads, and [`just`](https://github.com/casey/just).

 ```sh